-- a) Single and double pirouette turns may be executed in passé, coupe, pencil and attitude positions. - b) A single or double pirouette, plie, into a single or double pirouette turn is permitted but the plie must be clear, or it may be considered a pirouette with more than 2 rotations. - c) Switch leaps/Scissor leaps are not permitted. - 2.
-Turn sequences must meet the following criteria: - a) You are permitted to do a maximum of TWO separate turn sequences in your routine, which can be performed by one or more team members.
-Turn sequences may not be performed consecutively. - i.
-Pirouettes that are performed separately from fouette turns and second turns are not considered turn sequences. - ii.
-Traveling turns (i.e., chaine turns, pique turns) are not considered turn sequences. - b) Turn sequences are limited to fouette turns, second turns and pirouettes only.
+- a.
+You are permitted to do a maximum of two separate turn sequences in your routine, which can be performed by one or more team members.
+Turn sequences may not be performed consecutively. - b.
+Pirouettes that are performed separately from fouette turns and second turns are not considered turn sequences. - c.
+Traveling turns (i.e., chaine turns, pique turns) are not considered turn sequences. - d.
+Turn sequences are limited to fouette turns, A la Seconde turns and pirouettes only.
 No other skills besides these turns are permitted within a turn sequence.
 No other skills can be connected and/or executed immediately out of the last turn before ending the turn sequence. - i.
 Single and double pirouette turns within the sequence may be in passé, coupe, pencil, and attitude positions.
 Clarification: Touching/holding the working leg during the turn sequence is not permitted. - ii.
 Spot direction must remain consistent throughout the entire turn sequence. - iii.
-Floats may be performed only as part of a turn sequence and are limited to a double (two rotations). - c) Each turn sequence is limited to one eight count of turning (not counting the prep or ending/completion of the turn sequence). - i.
-When a turn sequence starts with a fouette turn or second turn, the eight count will begin when the working leg opens to second position.
+Fouette turns, second turns may be performed only as a part of a turn sequence. - iv.
+Floats are not permitted - v.
+Changing spot/direction is not permitted - e.
+Each turn sequence is limited to one 8-count of turning (not counting the prep or ending/completion of the turn sequence). - i.
+When a turn sequence starts with a fouette turn or second turn, the 8-count will begin when the working leg opens to second position.
 When a turn sequence begins with a pirouette turn, the eight count begins immediately. - ii.
-The completion of the turn sequence must occur after one eight count (or in other words, "count 9.")
+The completion of the turn sequence must occur after one 8-count (or in other words, "count 9.")
 For example A turn sequence begins with a second turn and the working leg opens to 2nd position on count "1" the landing/completion of the sequence must finish on the following count"1". - iii.
 Dancer(s) must come to a complete stop with the body in an upright position (chest up) with both feet on the performance surface for at least one count before executing another skill/move.
-Clarification: The stop/completion of the turn sequence cannot be a prep into another technical skill. - 3.
-Fouette turns, second turns and floats may be performed only as a part of a turn sequence (See above intermediate #2b). - 4.
-The following advanced dance technique skills will not be permitted at the Intermediate level (i.e., switch/scissor leaps, double leg hold turns or more, triple pirouettes or more, turn sequences that are longer than one eight count, 3 or more turn sequences in a routine).
+Clarification: The stop/completion of the turn sequence cannot be a prep into another technical skill.